 This sunrise-in-a-glass is a thing of beauty, but there’s more to it than its good looks.
 With a peppy punch of vitamin C and potassium from the citrus fruits and beta-carotene from the nectarine, it’s pretty and healthy.
 Use the Vitamix’s various dials to make it as smooth or chunky as you prefer.
 It’s impossible to sip this cheery drink and not smile.

 There’s nothing more classic than an apple and cinnamon pairing.
 And the Vitamix offers a shortcut to these flavors with this thick morning beverage.
 With oats, maple syrup, and vanilla sweetening and thickening the smoothie, it really becomes apple cobbler in liquid form.
 Cinnamon is known to have energizing properties that fight fatigue, which just might turn you into a morning person.

 Saint Patrick’s Day comes any day with this classic green smoothie.
-It gets a minty kick from peppermint stevia (or extract).
-And while most traditional recipes rely on ice cream and artificial food coloring for sweetness and color, this one goes for a more veg-friendly, lower-fat option with vanilla protein powder, unsweetened almond milk, and good ol’ spinach.
+While most traditional recipes rely on ice cream and artificial food coloring for sweetness and color, this sweet bowl this one goes for a more veg-friendly, lower-fat option with bananas, kale, dates, and almond butter.

 If you can make hot soup in a Vitamix, why not hot chocolate?
 This blogger attempts it with a blend of chocolate chips, espresso powder, and spices, and the result is mouthwatering.
 Our tip: Cut down on the cholesterol by switching out the whole milk for a lower-fat or even non-dairy version.

 Step aside, Starbucks.
 Though this recipe uses the chain’s brand of instant espresso, this homemade rendition gives the store version’s a big upgrade.
 Relying on natural sweeteners like bananas and dates, a whole orange instead of flavoring, non-dairy milk, and cocoa powder, it’s a wholesome, “real food” way to get in your frappuccino fix.

 Take your Vitamix south of the border with this margarita; the high-speed settings of the blender help achieve that signature frothiness of the cocktail.
 Meanwhile, strawberries, lime juice, and honey or agave come together in a citrusy trifecta of disease-fighting nutrients and folate for healthy tissue growth—really, how bad can adding tequila to that be?